 Charley is also a fantastic source of information on all types of tales of Borough Market – including showing you the door that was used as Bridget Jone’s home in all of the movies.

-Then it was time to sample another British classic – a scotch egg!
-This was from a stall that only does scotch eggs – yes it has fryers sitting right there and you can have your scotch egg gooey and warm!
-The Scotch Egg is a British tradition – egg and sausage meat done in breadcrumbs – the perfect breakfast before you start a big day!
+Then it was time to sample another British classic – a scotch egg.
+This was from a stall that only does scotch eggs – yes it has fryers sitting right there and you can have your scotch egg gooey and warm.

-Then on to oysters and a stall that has been in the one family for seven generations!
-Again they just do oysters and there is quite the queue!
-Luckily when you are on the tour lines don’t exist as all had been pre-organised by Charley!
+Then on to oysters and a stall that has been in the one family for seven generations.
+Again they just do oysters, and there is quite the queue.
+Luckily when you are on the tour lines don’t exist as all had been pre-organized by Charley.

-The 3-hour tour flies by and is fantastic value.
-All the food is, of course, fantastic but it is all the great stories behind it and behind the Borough area that makes this such a memorable tour – no wonder it is so incredibly popular on Trip Advisor!
-This is a great tour to do if you’re a Londoner or a first-time visitor to the capital!
+The 3-hour food-tasting tour in London flies by and it is fantastic value.
+All the food is, of course, wonderful but it is all the great stories behind it and behind the Borough area that makes this such a memorable tour – no wonder it is one of the most popular London food tours Trip Advisor has listed.

 2. East End Food Tour